Llanybri

 Llanybri is a rural farming village situated between the estuaries of the River Tywi and River Taf in Carmarthenshire, Wales.
 It is one of two villages with their own churches in the community of Llansteffan (the other being Llansteffan on the Tywi estuary).

 Description and history

 Llanybri developed, under the ownership of the Lords of Llansteffan and Penrhyn, around a central open area of common land and a chapel dedicated to St Mary.
-The chapel was known as 'Morabrichurch' in the 14th century and by the 16th century was called 'Marbell Church'.
-The village lay at the junction of seven roads.